Free Discovery Call

 A Lifetime of Criticism

 By the time they reach adulthood, most people with ADHD have received an extraordinary amount of negative feedback.
 "Try harder."
 "You are so smart, if only you applied yourself."
 "Why can't you just...?"
-Years of these messages create a nervous system primed to expect criticism and rejection — even when it is not there.
+Years of these messages create a nervous system primed to expect criticism and rejection, even when it is not there.
+This is especially true for women with ADHD, who are often diagnosed later and have spent more years internalising blame.

 Social Missteps

-ADHD can cause social difficulties — interrupting, missing social cues, forgetting commitments, saying the wrong thing impulsively.
+ADHD can cause social difficulties, interrupting, missing social cues, forgetting commitments, saying the wrong thing impulsively.
 Each misstep accumulates, reinforcing the belief that you are "too much" or "not enough."
+If this resonates, you might find my article on ADHD and relationships helpful too.

 How RSD Shapes Behaviour